 Introduce the Villain

-When Macintosh was publically launched, IBM had already established its position in the computer market.
+When Macintosh was publicly launched, IBM had already established its position in the computer market.
 Jobs thought of introducing IBM as the villain to sell the Mac’s benefits.

 Reveal the Conquering Hero